INFPs are a personality type with high ideals and a pure heart.

 Actually, INFPs cannot refuse a request, no matter how busy they are.

-This is because they can “sympathize” with the feelings of others who are in need, and they feel that it would be bad for them if they were to refuse.
+This is because they can “sympathize” with the feelings of others in need, and they feel that it would be bad for them if they refuse.

 But eventually, they reach a mental limit, and one day they finally snap.